Set aside a modest amount of money out of each paycheck, and invest it in a balanced portfolio or fund when the market corrects.

 When you retire you will need to withdraw money from your account regardless if the market is up or down.
 If you retire into a down market and you are withdrawing money, you are compounding your loss.
 Our retirement planning process is designed to protect you from this very scenario.

 This last section addresses Dollar Cost Averaging.
 Anyone who has a 401k or is contributing to an IRA, are doing this.
 It is a powerful way to grow your money over a reasonable period of time.
 As stock prices fall, you are able to buy more shares.
 Then when the stock price goes up, you own more stock.
 With the higher price, you are able to buy less.

 We have helped thousands of people retire using our core strategy, known as The Bucket System.
-This system takes all of the above factors and scenarios into consideration to come up with a sound retirement plan.
-You are able to retire with dignity and independence knowing your money is going to out live you.
+This system takes all of the above factors and scenarios into consideration to help come up with a sound retirement plan.
+We are able to help you retire with dignity and independence with you knowing we want your money to out live you.
 To learn more about this system and how it works, sign up for your complimentary meeting today.